 - .
-Visit our Internet voting website at http://www.eproxyvote.com/ncr 24 hours a day, 7 days a week. - .
+Visit our Internet voting website at xxx.xxx.com, 24 hours a day, 7 days a week. - .
 Enter the Control Number above your name and follow the instructions on your computer screen. - .
 Your vote will be confirmed and cast as you directed. - .
 There may be Internet charges (usage or server fees) that must be paid by the stockholder.